Skip to main content

 Siblings have a unique perspective within their family:

-• Many siblings have only known a life that centers around the care and support of their disabled brother or sister.
-Whereas a parent may have had the comparison of having a life before and life after having a disabled child, a sibling doesn’t have this unless there is a large age gap.
+- Many siblings have only known a life that centres around the care and support of their disabled brother or sister.
+Whereas a parent may have had the comparison of having a different life before and after having a disabled child, a sibling doesn’t have this unless there is a large age gap.

-• A social worker goes on maternity leave, the learning disability nurse retires, the care home closes down and another re-opens.
+- A social worker goes on maternity leave, the learning disability nurse retires, the care home closes down and another re-opens.
 Whilst relationships with professionals and services all naturally change over the years, a sibling is often there for life.
-A sibling will mostly likely have the longest standing relationship with the disabled person, beyond the death of parents and the changes in services.
+A sibling will most likely have the longest standing relationship with the disabled person, beyond the death of parents and the changes in services.

 “Siblings are a lost group.
 We are accustomed to existing in the shadows of someone we love who has more urgent needs.” – Adult sibling